MicrosoftDocs/windowsserverdocs/WindowsServerDocs/management/group-policy/get-started/group-policy-management-console/Use-Resultant-Set-of-Policy-to-Manage-Group-Policy.md

 6. Click **Next**, and then click **Next**.
 Note that only computer-specific settings are displayed.

 ## How to simulate RSoP using Group Policy Modeling
 You can use a Group Policy management feature that allows you to simulate a policy deployment that would be applied to users and computers before actually applying the policies.
-This feature, known as Resultant Set of Policy (RSoP) – Planning Mode, is integrated into GPMC as Group Policy Modeling.
+This feature, known as Resultant Set of Policy (RSoP) â€“ Planning Mode, is integrated into GPMC as Group Policy Modeling.

 #### To simulate Resultant Set of Policy using Group Policy Modeling